 Supplemental forms of the plant, such as tinctures, creams, and capsules, can be purchased in specialized herbal stores and are also available from online retailers.

-Mallow is a hardy plant that commonly grows in the wild, such as in open areas, roadsides, and wastelands.
-However, this fast-growing, low maintenance herb can be easily grown at home and it is a popular garden ornamental.
+Mallow is a hardy perennial that commonly grows in the wild, such as in open areas, roadsides, and wastelands.
+However, this fast-growing, low-maintenance herb can be easily grown at home and it is a popular garden ornamental.
+The mallow plant can grow up to 4.9 feet (1.5 m) and spread across 1.6-3.3 feet (0.5-1 m)

 The best season for sowing mallow seeds is summer.
 If it is planted indoors, it should not be transplanted until after the last frost.

-The herb can grow in either full sun or partial shade, and requires moderate watering.
+The mallow herb can grow in either full sun or partial shade and requires moderate watering.

 Mallow (Malva sylvestris) is a member of the Malvaceae family, which contains 2,300 species spread over 200 genera.
 This large botanical group contains some economically important and well-known herbs, such as hibiscus, hollyhock, marsh mallow, cola nut, and cacao.